 Who is Maranatha’s Faculty Athletic Representative (FAR)?

-The Faculty Athletic Representative, Suzanne Fell, plays a key role in NCAA institutions as the representative of the institution’s faculty in the relationship between the NCAA and the institution.
-Among other things, his responsibilities include the personal and academic welfare of the student athlete and matters of compliance.
+Our Faculty Athletic Representative, Kathleen Price, plays a key role in NCAA institutions as the representative of the institution’s faculty in the relationship between the NCAA and the institution.
+Among other things, her responsibilities include the personal and academic welfare of the student-athlete and matters of compliance.

-I have a question about my eligibility.
-Whom do I contact?
+I have a question about my academics.
+Whom do I contact?.